FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 The CMake system allows you to intelligently update the source code, and only recompile what has changed, making subsequent compilations faster.

-Move to the location where the FreeCAD source code was first downloaded, and pull the new code   *
+Move to the location where the FreeCAD source code was first downloaded, and pull the new code:

  {{Code|lang=bash|code=
 cd freecad-source